 - Airdrie Festival of Lights, Airdrie (22 miles from Calgary)

 6. Hot Springs

 Who says you have to stay cold just because you stay in Canada this winter?
 Take the chill out of your bones by heating up at one of Canada’s many natural mineral hot springs.
 This is one of our favourite ideas for couples, but the whole family can enjoy it too.
 Many of these hot springs are free, or cost next to nothing unless you stay overnight at a resort, so you’ll just need to day trip to the location.
+You should also double check if any local hot springs have closed due to COVID.
 Travel Triangle reviews nine of their favourite Canadian hot springs, but if these are out of reach, do your research and you can probably find one closer to your location.

 Save Money by Staycationing!